dsjoerg/esdb/README.md

  * Redis
  * Curl
  * imagemagick (http://www.imagemagick.org/)
- * engineyard gem 2.0+ for deployment (the EY web interface will not work right now)
  * An Amazon S3 account

 On Mac OSX, you can use homebrew as package manager: http://mxcl.github.com/homebrew/